ssl19/LaunchbarActions/README.md

-# A personal Drafts Actons Gellery
+# A personal Drafts Actons Gallery
 It's a personal repo.